 Jan-Peter Holm, Hardware Lead Paul Nix, Recycling Specialist

 As the world changes to embrace new technologies like 3D printing, and new problems like resource scarcity and waste accumulation, 3DBear is looking into the future.
-Our open-source recycler project is a student-led initiative meant to change the way we look at plastic waste in our communities, while providing a resource to the growing local ecosystem of 3D printers and makers among us.
+Our open-source recycler project is an ambitious initiative meant to change the way we look at plastic waste in our communities, while providing a resource to the growing local ecosystem of 3D printers and makers among us.
 It is time to embrace the circular economy, by considering modular grassroots methods of resource management, and 3DBear is here to help.

 This is the 3DBear open-source recycler.
 Using it you can easily take existing and failed 3D prints, and filament scraps, as well as other plastics, and recycle them into new usable 3D printer filament.
 Fully spooled and ready to use.